hmslima/sambahsacompletegrammar/sambahsa.md

 orthography of sambahsa, which due its flexibility tries at best maintain the words in their original form and original pronounce.

-COMMON MISTAKES AND DOUBTS
+COMMON MISTAKES AND QUESTONS
 ==========================

-In all this grammar I tried to explain all the details of the language, but always may exist something that someone have not understood.
-So I've created this chapter for listing all the mistakes and doubts I had throughout my learning of sambahsa, I hope that this chapter be useful for you.
+In all this grammar I've tried to explain all the details of the language, but something that was not understood by someone may always exist.
+So I've created this chapter for listing all the mistakes and doubts I had throughout my learning in sambahsa, I hope that this chapter be useful for you.

-Obviously that will be added here, in future versions of this grammar, doubts of other people.
+Obviously that, in future versions of this grammar, questions of other people will be added here.

 WHAT REALLY MEANS THE VERB “LEIT”
 ---------------------------------